Akali27/Windows_Directory_Analyzer/README.md

 ### Compiling

-To compile it, launch Visual Studio's Developer Command Prompt for VS and navigate to the directory with the .cpp file
+To compile the app, launch Visual Studio's Developer Command Prompt for VS and navigate to the directory with the .cpp file
 Enter: cl /EHsc dir_code.cpp